bps-github7/Class_Generator/documentation/inline_specification.md

 `<p:(package1 / package2 > package3 (package1) : module1 (package1) / module2 (package2) , ...)>`

-the extension is required to tell the parser where each file goes in the packaging hierarchy.
+The extension is required to tell the parser where each file goes in the packaging hierarchy.

-In either case (packaging or regular inlines) the extensions are simply reccomended for seamless generating. withholding that, the program must ask during run time where each nested package and or file is placed in the case of a complex packaging structure.
+In either case (packaging or regular inlines) the extensions are simply reccomended for seamless generating, when needed.
+Withholding that, the program must ask during runtime where each nested package and or file is placed in the case of a complex packaging structure.

 `some more examples of this, showing the inline and the packaging and files it creates`

 # Some-Common-Inline-Examples

-# Inline Examples

 A basic inline spec: